-When Olivia passed away in November 2006, John and Justine Perkins had no words, no answers, no idea.
+When Olivia passed away in November 2006, I had no words, no answers, no idea.
 Just indescribable sadness.
-They knew the disease Olivia had been diagnosed with was life changing, but never had it occurred to them that it would be life taking.
+I knew the disease Olivia had been diagnosed with was life changing, but never had it occurred to me that it would be life taking.
 Olivia was 8-months old when she died.
-She was John and Justine’s second child, and baby sister to their first born Will.
+She was our second child, and baby sister to our first born Will.
 She had been a healthy baby until about 7 months when her lymphatic system decided to go into battle against her.
 Her diagnosis of Lymphatic Malformation at 8 months old was too late and she spent the last 2 weeks in hospital and didn’t come home.

 In the play arena, Touched by Olivia’s work has really taken flight.
 The Livvi’s Places that have opened around Australia have shone a light on the importance of play, as not only a fundamental building block in a child’s development, but as a medium by which people of all ages can connect.
 With social connection so important to a person’s well being, these spaces are happy places where difference is not a factor.
 Everyone can play!

 Touched By Olivia has partnered with government, developers, corporates and community groups to create in excess of 42 inclusive playspaces across Australia.
 In 2017, the NSW Government’s release of the Everyone Can Play guidelines was a direct endorsement of our work in inclusive play, and we are proud of our role in securing these standards for others to follow suit both nationally and internationally.